Legal-OS/fullstack-coding-exercise/README.md

 ## User stories

+The only people interacting with this product are people who work at the animal shelther.
+The "user" is therefore always an administrator and can do all interaction.

 - [ ] As a user I can browse cats and see their name, breed, date of birth, gender and siblings, who dropped them off and who picked them up if they are picked up
 - [ ] As a user I can filter out cats that are already picked up
 - [ ] As a user I can browse contacts and see their full name, phone number, address and cats they have either picked up/brought in